Ashish0076/Enrolify/README.md

 ### Note:

+1. Admin Username: "admin" | Admin Password: "admin"
-1. You are free to add any number of fields in every class as per the requirement & additional features.
+2. You are free to add any number of fields in every class as per the requirement & additional features.
-2. One course can have many batches but a batch can belong to a single course.
+3. One course can have many batches but a batch can belong to a single course.
-3. A student can be enrolled in any number of courses and a course can have any number of students.
+4. A student can be enrolled in any number of courses and a course can have any number of students.
-4. Kindly throw the appropriate exception for any invalid data entry like duplicate email, incorrect course name, batch name, etc.
+5. Kindly throw the appropriate exception for any invalid data entry like duplicate email, incorrect course name, batch name, etc.